What is a Kid’s phone plan?

 You can learn more about them and their unique content in our OVO review.CHECK OVO MOBILE SIM PLANS

-Telstra has its own parental control service called Mobile Protect.
+Telstra don’t have a family or data sharing plan but they have their own parental control service called Mobile Protect.
 It’s free and basically does what a lot of internet control software does for PCs or Macs at home or in the school or library, but this service is aimed squarely at mobile devices.

 These are the main features of Telstra Mobile Protect.